miguel-slc/dataminer-docs/user-guide/Advanced_Functionality/DCF/About_the_DataMiner_Connectivity_Framework.md

 - By importing connection data from an external source (e.g. a configuration management database).

-- By means of automatic detection (via a DataMiner App, e.g. IP Network Manager).
+- By means of automatic detection (via a DataMiner Apps, e.g. IDP).